mohammednumaan/attyre-assignment/README.md

 > It is to be noted that, load balancing is a better option to handle large amounts of traffic rather than clustering.

+> Clustering was implemented using the cluster package.

 **Clustering Demo**